MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Timestamp - The time at which a block was proposed
 - Transactions - The number of transactions included within the block
 - Fee recipient - The address that received gas fee tips from transactions
-- Block Reward - The amount of ETH awarded to the validator who proposed the block
+- Block Reward - The amount of NEPH awarded to the validator who proposed the block
 - Size - The size of the data within the block (measured in bytes)
 - Gas used - The total units of gas used by the transactions in the block
 - Gas limit - The total gas limits set by the transactions in the block
 - Base fee per gas - The minimum multiplier required for a transaction to be included in a block
-- Burnt fees - How much ETH is burned in the block
+- Burnt fees - How much NEPH is burned in the block
 - Extra data - Any extra data the miner has included in the block

 **Advanced data**